 Many centers do not approve heart or lung transplants for Scleroderma patients, however, a few of them do, so contact the Second Wind Lung Transplant Association for further information.

 Lung transplantation in scleroderma compared with idiopathic pulmonary fibrosis (IPF) and idiopathic pulmonary arterial hypertension (IPAH).
 Patients with scleroderma who are recipients of lung transplantation experience similar rates of survival 2 years after the procedure compared with those with IPF or IPAH.
 Lung transplantation may represent a viable therapeutic option to consider for patients with end-stage lung disease due to scleroderma.
 PubMed, Arthritis Rheum.
-2006 Dec;54(12):3954-61.
-(Also see Pulmonary Fibrosis)

-SCLERO.ORG is the world leader for trustworthy research, support, education and awareness for scleroderma and related illnesses, such as pulmonary hypertension.
-We are a service of the nonprofit International Scleroderma Network (ISN), which is a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
-Meet Our Team, or Volunteer.
+SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
+We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
+Meet Our Team.
 Donations may also be mailed to: